November 3, 2023

 Epoxies will give you the hardest, longest lasting, chemical and abrasive resistant finish of all the stamped concrete sealers.

-Applying the sealer correctly will make clean up easier and offer very good resistance to harsh weather conditions, mold, and bacteria growth.
+Applying these sealers correctly will make clean up easier and offer very good resistance to harsh weather conditions, mold, and bacteria growth.

-Cleaning and sealing concrete should be done on a regular basis.
-The frequency will depend on how high a traffic area to cars or foot traffic the concrete is exposed to.
+Cleaning your concrete should be done on a regular basis.
+The frequency will depend on how high a traffic area to cars or foot traffic the stamped concrete is exposed to.